casid/jte/docs/gradle-plugin.md

 ## `generateJte` task { #generate-task }

 This task generates all template classes in a sources directory.
-This only generates `.java`/`.kt` files, not `.class` files.
+This only generates `.java`/`.kt` files, but does not compile them to `.class` files.

 === "Groovy"